-13 The SBTi is managing a sector development project, the SBTi Forest, Land and Agriculture project ("SBTi FLAG") to address the FLAG methodology.
-This effort focuses on the development of methods and guidance to enable the food, agriculture, and forest sectors to set science-based targets that include deforestation, and possibly other land-related impacts.
-In parallel to this effort, World Resources Institute (WRI) and World Business Council for Sustainable Development (WBCSD) are leading the development of three new GHGP Standards on how companies should account for GHG emissions and removals in their annual inventories.
+17 At the moment, the GHG protocol provides only limited guidance on agriculture, forestry, and other land-use (AFOLU) emissions accounting, and there are no sector-specific SBT-setting methodologies available for companies in land-intensive sectors that include AFOLU emissions.
+The Science Based Targets initiative is undertaking a sector development project, the SBTi Forest, Land and Agriculture project ("SBTi FLAG"), led by WWF, to address this methodology gap.
+The effort will focus on the development of methods and guidance to enable the food, agriculture, and forest sectors to set science-based targets (SBTs) that include deforestation, and possibly other land-related impacts.
+In parallel to this effort, WRI and World Business Council for Sustainable Development (WBCSD) are leading the development of three new GHG Protocol Standards on how companies should account for GHG emissions and removals in their annual inventories.
 The three standards will cover: Carbon Removals and Sequestration; Land Sector Emissions and Removals; and Bioenergy.
 For more information on this work and how to participate, see here.
-The FLAG project and the new GHGP Standards are complementary workstreams that will provide the infrastructure needed for corporate target setting, accounting, and reporting of AFOLU-related emissions.
+The FLAG project and the new GHG Protocol Standards are complementary workstreams that will provide the infrastructure needed for corporate target setting, accounting, and reporting of AFOLU-related emissions.